What is a Property Loan Note investment?

 - A Loan Note investment is for the short term. e.g. two years

 - The Loan Note investment term starts as soon as the Loan Note amount has been paid in full.

 - Interest options are normally a bi-annual payment or deferred to the end of the investment term.

-- At the end of the investment term your initial capital is returned in full, along with any interest owed.
+- At the end of the investment term, your initial capital is returned in full, along with any interest owed.

 Who can invest?

-- Loan Note products are designed for investors that have enough knowledge and experience to make an evaluation of the product, including its risks, and merits.
+- Property Loan Note products are designed for investors that have enough knowledge and experience to make an evaluation of the product, including its risks, and merits.

-- Self-certified Sophisticated Investor – majority of investors can meet the criteria.
+- Self-certified Sophisticated Investor – the majority of property investors can meet the criteria.
 If you have invested in the past: property, student accommodation, stocks, shares (AIM) no matter how small – even if you don’t hold the investment.